itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

 Add-ons
 -------

-Algorithms with constructible architectures allow to use additional update rules for parameter regularization and learning rate updates.
-For instance, we want to add :network:`Weight Decay <WeightDecay>` regularization and we want to minimize step monotonically after each epoch.
+Algorithms with constructible architectures allow to use additional update rules for parameter regularization.
+For instance, we want to add :network:`Weight Decay <WeightDecay>` regularization.

 .. code-block:: python